Do YOU Qualify to Join the Online Investment Revolution?

 Waves is designed to help you invest cost effectively in funds that would normally be closed to you.

-Not only that, we’ve structured Waves so that after six months, you can withdraw your money quickly and without charges or penalties.
+Not only that, we’ve structured Waves so that after six months, you can withdraw your money without charges or penalties.
+Other financial products charge an exit penalty to keep your money locked in.
+Waves doesn’t.

 You might expect this access and flexibility to come at a high cost.
 Not so.
 We’ve been able to build Waves in a way that keeps costs down to a minimum.
 That means more of your money gets invested.

-2) There is a 2.5% charge on your monthly investments to pay for the mechanism of investing your money into the three funds.
+2) There is a 2.5% charge on your monthly investments to pay for the mechanism of investing your money into the three funds that make up Waves.
 In other words, 97.5% of the money you pay in is invested into the funds each month.

 3) There is an annual 1.75% fee to pay for the costs associated with administering the Waves scheme.
-This includes the services of Yachting Financial Solutions and BOAL, the two principle companies involved in running the Waves plan.
-This fee is deducted annually from the value of your fund holding.
+This fee is deducted once a year from the value of your fund holding.

-4) The only other fee is the charge your bank makes when you transfer money out of Waves.
+4) The only other fees are the charges your own bank makes when you transfer money in or out of Waves.
+(Please note: Standard Bank International customers don’t pay any fees on payments into Waves.)

 Rule 5: Take action